pjabardo/CurveFit.jl/README.md

 where `xi` are the known data points and `ai` are the coefficients that should be fitted.

 When the model formula is not linear on the fitting coefficients, a nonlinear algorithm is necessary.
-This library implements a a Newton-type algorithm that doesn't explicitly need derivatives.
+This library implements a Newton-type algorithm that doesn't explicitly need derivatives.
 This is implemented in the function:

 `coefs, converged, iter = nonlinear_fit(x, fun, a0, eps=1e-7, maxiter=200)`